jedinym/sqc-text/main.typ

 === PDB format
-The Protein Data Bank format is the original format used by the Protein Data Bank @section-pdb.
-It was originally developed in 1976 as a simple human-readable format@pdb-history.
+The Protein Data Bank format is the original format used by the Protein Data Bank.
+It was originally developed in 1976 as a simple human-readable format @pdb-history.

 Each line of the file contains a _record_ - information about some aspect of the structure.
-The records can contain metadata (e.g. `AUTHOR`, `HEADER` or `TITLE`) or data about the chemical strucutre of the molecule (e.g. `SEQRES` or `ATOM`).
+The records can contain metadata (e.g. `AUTHOR`, `HEADER` or `TITLE`) or data about the chemical structure of the molecule (e.g. `SEQRES` or `ATOM`).
-Additionally, the wwPDB (worldwide Protein Data Bank) has used the `REMARK` record type to extend the format to support new details about the experimental methods used to obtain the macromolecular data @pdb-format-guides.
+Additionally, the `REMARK` record type has been used to extend the format to support new details about the experimental methods used to obtain the macromolecular data @pdb-format-guides.

 Unfortunately, the lines of the file are fixed-width as the format is based on the original 80 column punched card @pdb-history.
 Because of this, limitations